AI For No-Cool HVAC Calls

 Answer and classify the cooling concern

-iando.ai identifies no cooling, weak airflow, thermostat trouble, unit not starting, uneven cooling, noise, water near equipment, tenant complaint, or replacement estimate intent.
+iando.ai identifies no cooling, weak airflow, warm air, frozen coil, thermostat trouble, unit not starting, uneven cooling, noise, water near equipment, tenant complaint, or replacement estimate intent.

 Capture what dispatch needs

-It gathers address, caller role, property type, indoor comfort impact, vulnerable occupants if the caller volunteers it, access notes, unit count, system age if known, and deadline pressure.
+It gathers address, caller role, property type, hot-room impact, access notes, photos, unit count, system age if known, maintenance status, deadline pressure, and sensitive occupant context only if the caller volunteers it.

-Emergency, after-hours, diagnostic, replacement, maintenance-plan, property-manager, and callback-only calls move through the contractor's approved rules with a useful summary attached.
+After-hours, diagnostic, repair, replacement, maintenance-plan, property-manager, and callback-only calls move through the contractor's approved rules with a useful summary attached.

 Calls It Handles